-To reach Mitsubishi Ichigokan Museum, take the JR Yamanote Line to Tokyo Station.
-From the station, it's a 5-minute walk to the museum.
-Alternatively, you can take the Marunouchi Line to Tokyo Station or use the Hibiya Line to Hibiya Station, which is also a short walk away.
-The museum is located in the Marunouchi district, easily accessible and well-signposted.
+To reach the Mitsubishi Ichigokan Museum, take the JR Yamanote Line to Tokyo Station.
+From there, it's a 5-minute walk to the museum.
+Alternatively, you can take the Marunouchi Line to Tokyo Station or the Hibiya Line to Hibiya Station, which is also just a short walk away.
+The museum is located in the Marunouchi district, making it easily accessible and well-signposted.

 Mitsubishi Ichigokan Museum